Stieva-A Side Effects

 In some animal studies, tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if tretinoin causes skin tumors to develop faster in humans.

-As well as its needed effects, tretinoin topical (the active ingredient contained in Stieva-A) may cause unwanted side effects that require medical attention.
+Along with its needed effects, tretinoin topical (the active ingredient contained in Stieva-A) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Burning feeling or stinging skin (severe)